 Whenever I teach an introductory class, I ask the group what the word “mindfulness” means to them.
-Some of the most common responses I hear are: peacefulness, presence, meditation, being in the moment, staying calm, and focusing on the breath.
-I’ve always been able to respond affirmatively to these responses because mindfulness can be all of these things.
-Precisely because the word mindfulness is used to cover so much ground, though, it is useful to define our terms.
+Some of the most common responses I hear are peacefulness, presence, meditation, being in the moment, staying calm, and focusing on the breath.
+I’ve always been able to affirm these responses because mindfulness can be all of these things.
+Precisely because the word mindfulness is used to cover so much ground, though, it is useful to start by defining terms.

-My primary teaching is based on a system developed by one of my own teachers, Shinzen Young, called Unified Mindfulness (“UM”), although I also work privately with practitioners who are interested in taking a deeper dive into the contemplative pool.
+My primary public teaching is based on a system developed by Shinzen Young, called Unified Mindfulness (“UM”), although I also work privately with practitioners who are interested in taking a deeper dive into the contemplative pool.
 UM’s approach has the virtues of being pragmatic, exact in its definitions and structure, and general in its scope for application.
 In the UM system, mindfulness is described as a threefold attentional skill set: concentration, sensory clarity, and equanimity working together.
-Each of these skills have precise definitions as well, which I discuss below.
-The generality arises because they are, arguably, at the root of all mindfulness systems and, indeed, most contemplative traditions.
+As discussed below, each of these skills has a precise definition as well.
+The generality arises because the skills are, arguably, at the root of all mindfulness systems and, indeed, most contemplative traditions.

 How is Mindfulness Training Different from Meditation?

 Next, we’ll look at what each attentional skill is and how we nurture it with mindfulness training.
 Then, we’ll tie it all together to explain how training attentional skills can quickly make a positive impact on your day-to-day experience at work, at home, and in all of your activities, and, for those who are interested, provide a foundation for a richer contemplative life.

 Equanimity is an internal balance skill that allows one to neither suppress nor grasp at sensory experience, but instead simply to let it come and go.
 For example, consider distractions during practice.
 If you ever feel frustrated or angry with yourself for not being able to concentrate as well as you’d like, this is a perfect place to apply equanimity.
-A mindfulness trainer might have you turn toward the feeling of frustration or turn away from it, but with intention and attention, so that you would begin to experience the frustration only as it is in that moment instead of making it even worse by fighting it or continuing to beat yourself up.
+A mindfulness trainer might suggest that you turn toward or turn away from the feeling of frustration, but, in either case, with intention and attention, so that you would begin to experience the frustration only as it is in that moment, instead of making it even worse by fighting it or continuing to beat yourself up.
 Most people realize that beating themselves up isn’t productive, but knowing this isn’t useful unless you know how to train away the harmful habits and replace them with healthy ones.
 As a person’s baseline level of equanimity increases, common results are less reactivity, better sleep, and deeper fulfillment in everyday pleasures.

 Putting it all Together